- By InspectorDon

 Spider Web Cracked Shingles

-This photo shows cracked shingles.
+During a recent roof inspection in Tulsa, I found these cracked shingles (photo to the left).
 This is normally due to an excessive heat build up in the attic.
 Notice I said “normally”.
 The excessive heat is caused by a lack of proper venting.
 Please, don’t get me started on venting!
 I hardly ever see adequate venting on newer homes!

 This spider web cracking can also be caused by a defective shingle.
 Some manufacturers have had recalls due to bad batches of shingles.